mskf3000/Tutorials-and-Cheat-Sheets/Vagrant.md

 ***

-*Vagrant (c) by Jack Szwergold.
+*Vagrant (c) by Jack Szwergold; written January 23, 2016.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*